 This spray is a favorite among owners of French Bulldogs and other breeds prone to paw licking and tail pocket irritation.
 The combination of hydrocortisone and pramoxine provides a double punch — one stops the inflammatory itch, the other numbs the area so the dog stops licking long enough for healing to begin.

 Busy dog moms love the pump sprayer that targets exactly the right spot without waste.
-Many reviewers note that their dogs stop scratching within fifteen minutes.
-A Bichon owner with a chronic hotspot said the spray “calms within 15 minutes” and left the coat non‑sticky and clean.
+Many reviewers note their dogs seem to stop scratching noticeably sooner after application, and the coat is left non‑sticky and clean.
 The 4‑ounce bottle is small but concentrates the formula, so it lasts through multiple flare‑ups.

 For immediate, targeted relief from hot spots, bug bites, and small rashes, this is the go‑to spray.
 It’s not a substitute for veterinary care in severe cases, but for everyday itch emergencies, it delivers exactly what it promises.